Caitlyn Jenner Throws Major Shade At The Kardashians: ‘I Don’t Watch Their Show Very Often’

 Caitlyn also said that she did not see that particular KUWTK episode, and revealed that she does not watch the family’s famous reality show “that often” anymore.

-Caitlyn was a big part of Keeping Up With The Kardashians’ earlier seasons as then Bruce Jenner.
+Caitlyn was a big part of Keeping Up With the Kardashians’ earlier seasons as then Bruce Jenner.
 After transitioning as Caitlyn, she starred in her own reality series I Am Cait, which ran on E! for two seasons.

 Last week, Caitlyn Jenner returned to Diane Sawyer’s 20/20, two years after coming out.
 The 67-year-old Olympic gold medalist revealed that she has undergone the final step to her transition process: gender reassignment surgery.